microsoft/WeatherReal-Benchmark/README.md

 - A benchmark dataset of quality-controlled weather observations spanning the year 2023, with ongoing updates planned
 - An evaluation framework to score many tasks for either grid-based or point-based forecasts
+- Still in its infancy - we welcome feedback on how to improve the benchmark, the evaluation code, and the leaderboards

 ### What WeatherReal is not